zydou/arti/doc/dev/notes/rpc-connect-sketch.md

     - `cookie-path`: A path to an absolute location on disk containing a secret cookie.

-It is invalid to specify cookie authentication for any socket address type other than:
+As a matter of policy we do not support cookie authentication for any socket address type other than:
  - AF_UNIX sockets
- - TCP sockets to localhost.
+ - TCP sockets to localhost IP addresses.
+Any such connect string is declined (as with the policy for `none` above).

 > TODO: We might later decide to allow non-localhost cookie authentication
 > for use when communicating among VMs or containers.